melt-umn/silver/grammars/silver/compiler/driver/CompileLiterateFile.sv.md

     then implode("\n", extractSilverCodeBlocks(path, contents))
 ```

-Since these are the only extensions allowed by `isValidSilverFile` in `CompileGrammar.sv`, they're the only two we need to handle.
+Since these are the only extensions allowed by `isValidSilverFile` in `CompileGrammar.sv`, they're the only ones we need to handle.

 ```silver
     else error("Unknown filetype for " ++ path);